GENERAL & REGIONAL

 GENERAL HERITAGE SITES

 Downloadable PDF file of what is one of the most extensive surveys of Jewish heritage sites in Ukraine.
+It was carried out between 1995 and 2000 and covers around 1500 sites, including some 731 cemeteries and 495 mass graves.

 Online version of a 2002 book by Michael Beizer about the history of synagogues in the countries of the former Soviet Union, including Ukraine, as well as an examination of the restitution and restoration process after 1991.